 My goal is that other cancer genomics labs will explore how cloud-based analysis platforms like FireCloud can drive breakthroughs in their own research.
 My hope is that the elastic compute capacity of FireCloud will provide a much more affordable alternative to a lab's internal computing capabilities. ¬†Since much of the data will be housed in open access cloud buckets, researchers will not have to worry about downloading and storing data, and can thus focus more on the science and the discoveries that lead to new cancer treatments.

 To learn more:

-- Visit the FireCloud platform at org
+- Visit the FireCloud platform

 - Listen to my NCI CBIIT Speakers Series presentation about FireCloud

 - And look for more information on the CBIIT Cloud Pilots website